1:30min

 ‘Optometrists must be allowed to work to their full scope of practice to be in the best position to support community eye health needs.
 However, the skills of Australian optometrists continue to be seriously under-utilised’, she concluded.

-Filed in category: Advocacy & government, National & State initiatives, Scope of practice
+Tagged as: Advocacy & government, International, Scope of practice